mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

 .. clicmd:: link-params

    Enter into the link parameters sub node.
-At least 'enable' must be set to activate the link parameters, and consequently routing information that could be used as part of Traffic Engineering on this interface.
-MPLS-TE must be enable at the OSPF (:ref:`ospf-traffic-engineering`) or ISIS (:ref:`isis-traffic-engineering`) router level in complement to this.
+This command activates the link parameters and allows to configure routing information that could be used as part of Traffic Engineering on this interface.
+MPLS-TE must be enabled at the OSPF (:ref:`ospf-traffic-engineering`) or ISIS (:ref:`isis-traffic-engineering`) router level in complement to this.
+To disable link parameters, use the ``no`` version of this command.

 Under link parameter statement, the following commands set the different TE values:

-.. clicmd:: enable

-   Enable link parameters for this interface.

 .. clicmd:: metric (0-4294967295)